 But that extra money in your pocket isn’t the only crucial benefit of the Keller Williams’s commission structure system.

-- The 6% fee to KWRI will be capped at $3,000 (so if you generate enough sales and your total KWRI royalty fees end up above $3,000, you’ll take the overhead)
+- The 6% fee to KWRI will be capped at $3,000 (so if you generate enough sales and your total KWRI royalty fees end up above $3,000, you’ll no longer be charged that portion until your next anniversary date.)

-- The 30% fee to your broker will be capped (this is determined by your market center, but is typically between 8 and 10 homes sold)
+- The 30% fee to your broker will be capped (this is determined by your market center, but is typically between 8 and 10 homes sold at a market average price)

 Producing high volume sales will eventually bring you up to a true 70/30 split after subtracting the 6% KWRI fee.
 And you’ll eventually be capturing a true 100% commission once you generate enough sales to exceed your Market Center’s cap.
-Many agents will reach these caps mid-year, so they cash in on the 100% commission split for the remaining months.
+Many agents will reach these caps in the first quarter to mid-year, so they cash in on the 100% commission split for the remaining months.

 In the previous example of generating a commission of $10,000, all of that money would end up in your bank account—you owe nothing extra to Keller Williams or your Market Center.